alozano-77/AWS-SAA-C02-Course/README.md

 ### Lambda@Edge
-- Permits to run lightweight Labda functions at Edge Locations -Adjust data between Viewer & Origin
+- Permits to run lightweight Labda functions at Edge Locations

+ - Adjust data between Viewer & Origin
  - Only Node.JS and Python are supported
  - Only AWS Public Space is supported ( NO VPC )
  - No layers supported